Dawei Port Project: Controversy and human rights issues

-The Dawei Development Association
+Dawei Development Association

 This special economic zone project has been criticized extensively for its human rights abuses of local villagers.
 There is significant opposition from local populations, due to alleged land seizures, forced evictions, insufficient compensation for confiscated farmland, and denial of their right to sufficient food, and adequate housing.
 Additionally, there is a significant fear of health problems, as the massive industrial complex will be a significant polluter.
 The Dawei Development Association, a coalition of civil society groups, was set up by residents of Dawei to look into the project, and raise awareness.

 U Tin Maung Swe, chairman of the Support Group for the Deep Sea Port and Special Economic Zone, responded to concerns by telling the media, "People have criticized this project because of the chemical industries and their fears of the effect on the environment and the social structure.
 We won't accept any investment that could have a negative impact.
 We want labor-intensive industries that can produce value-added local products.
 We're always thinking about the public interest."
 According to U Phone Shwe, Deputy Minister for Social Welfare, Relief, and Resettlement, residents, who have in total lost over 6,000 acres of land to the project thus far, have received US$33 million in compensation.
 The project expects to owe villagers about US$307 million more moving forward.